rillonline/writing/kearsarge/kearsarge.md

 "Hello there, Ronnie," Captain Kidd drawled when he saw me.
 "I dragged your friend out of a situation."
 He grinned.
 "Posthumous Patty took exception to something he said.
-She took out her laser cuter and you know how she likes to play with it."
+She took out her laser cutter and you know how she likes to play with it."

 Dad said to Kevin, "What happened?"